 That would certainly be my loss but, given my mission in life is to share the beauty of our world and its people with an ever wider audience, I'd say I wouldn't be the only one to miss out.

-It may still be worthwhile making the trip, though it might mean you photograph the location or city in question differently.
+It may still be worthwhile making the trip, though it might mean you have to adapt and photograph the location or city in question differently than you otherwise would.

-How To Remove Color And Better Express Mood
+How To Remove Color To Better Express Mood

 I achieved a similar effect with the image of the columns.
 In that case I’ve left it in color, but have removed most of the saturation so that, at first appearance, it probably looks like a black and white image.

-The idea is for the subtle warm hues to add a sense of hope to the images.
+The idea is for the subtle warm hues to add a sense of hope to these two images.
 I hope you like them.